mnie-fallback/MNie.github.io/_posts/2020-01-08-visualizingDataOnMapFable.md

 I used [http.fs](https://github.com/haf/Http.fs) and [hopac](https://github.com/Hopac/Hopac) libraries.
 In response, I get the full HTML page which I have to parse and gather the data I want to show on a map.

 Going to parsing.
 I was thinking about using HtmlDocument, HtmlProvider, and HtmlAgilityPack.
 Because an app was written in F# the last option goes away.
-In terms of optimization of source files (I don't want to have files of hundred of lines, because of templates `send` to HtmlProvider) the second option was also refused.
+In terms of optimization of source files (I don't want to have files of hundred of lines, because of templates "send" to HtmlProvider) the second option was also refused.
 So I used HtmlDocument.
 List of auctions looks like that:

 ![list](https://mnie.github.com/img/08-01-2020AuctionsVisualizationWithFable/list.jpg)